 Data security.
 CRM systems store sensitive data like personal information and financial credentials of customers.
 With the SaaS delivery model, this data is stored on the cloud provider’s side, which creates security and compliance concerns.

-Right from the first version of your product, it’s vital to ensure the absolute security of user data and compliance with relevant local and industry regulations, such as GDPR and PCI DSS.
+Right from the first version of your product, it’s vital to ensure the absolute security of user data and compliance with relevant local and industry regulations.
+Check out our guides for complying with PCI DSS and GDPR for software developers.

 When building a CRM platform, you should consider encryption for data at rest and data in motion, advanced authentication capabilities (e.g. multi-factor authentication), user activity audits, support for specialist access, and account termination policies.